 Steps to import redirects:

-- Leave ID column empty, fill in Path column with URLs you want to redirect from, Target column with URLs you want to redirect to, set Command column values to NEW.
+Leave ID column empty, fill in Path column with URLs or paths you want to redirect from, Target column with URLs you want to redirect to, set Command column values to NEW.

 When do you need Redirects?